Hideousmon/Zhenyu-ZHAO-Engineering-Little-Tools/README.md

 ## Wavelength_IL_FWHM_Recording.m

-This can analyze *transmission parameter* results from Lumerical FDTD，and save *resonance wavelength*, *insertion loss*, *FWHM* into a ".csv" file.
+It can analyze *transmission parameter* results from Lumerical FDTD，and save *resonance wavelength*, *insertion loss*, *FWHM* into a ".csv" file.

 #### Attention